-Approximately 10% of the Canadian workforce falls under the OH&S jurisdiction of the federal government.
-The remaining 90% of Canadian workers fall under the legislation of the province or territory where they work.
+Approximately 6% of the Canadian workforce falls under the OH&S jurisdiction of the federal government.
+The remaining 94% of Canadian workers fall under the legislation of the province or territory where they work.

 In each province or territory, there is an act (typically called the Occupational Health and Safety Act or something similar) which applies to most workplaces in that region.
 The Act usually applies to all workplaces except private homes where work is done by the owner, occupant, or servants.
 Generally, it does not apply to farming operations unless made to do so by a specific regulation.
-The legislation should be consulted to find out who is or is not covered.
+The jurisdiction and its' legislation should be consulted to find out who is or is not covered.